 The development process involved the creation of a web-based questionnaire, the development of data collection guidelines, the training of the data collectors from the Master’s Programmes of Central European University, Lund University and Utrecht University, collection of the cases and the quality control of the submitted data.
 The analysis of the identified NBS interventions was based on secondary sources.

-As a result of the data collection, in total 997 questionnaires have been submitted and 976 processed for further analysis.
+As a result of the initial data collection, in total 997 questionnaires have been submitted and 976 processed for further analysis.
 In line with the overall objectives of NATURVATION, the database will serve both research, public policy support and outreach purposes.
 Upon request, the database may also be made accessible in part or in full to other researchers working on related projects.
 Download our report providing an overview of the Urban Nature Atlas and an analysis of its content.